telefonicaid/iotagent-ul/docs/usermanual.md

 #### AMQP

 AMQP stands for Advance Message Queuing protocol, and is one of the most popular protocols for message-queue systems.
-Altough the protocol itself is software independent and allows for a great architectural flexibility, this transport binding has been designed to work with RabbitMQ, in a way that closely resembles the MQTT binding (in the previous section).
+Although the protocol itself is software independent and allows for a great architectural flexibility, this transport binding has been designed to work with RabbitMQ, in a way that closely resembles the MQTT binding (in the previous section).

 The binding connects the IoT Agent to an exchange (usually `amq.topic`) and creates two queues (to share between all